peacheym/peacheym/README.md

 Some of the exciting projects that I have contributed to:
 * [Tracker](https://github.com/canada-ca/tracker) - Online security adherence manager for the Gov. of Canada.

+Some of my favourite personal projects:
+* [NeoPixel 2048](https://github.com/peacheym/NeoPixel2048) - A hardware version of the popular mobile puzzle game.
+* [Aurebesh Translator](https://github.com/peacheym/aurebesh_translator) - A simple but fun project inspired by the starwars universe.
 <!--
 **peacheym/peacheym** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.